 Founded in 1892, SEK International Institution is a private educational organization that offers families an outstanding international education option for their children, covering pre-school, primary, and secondary education at SEK schools to higher education at the institution’s universities.

-All SEK International Institution schools are officially recognized worldwide, with 24 schools currently established in countries across the globe, including Spain, Chile, Guatemala, Hungary, Panama, Colombia, Costa Rica, Ecuador, Paraguay, Dominican Republic, South Africa, United Kingdom, Mexico, Slovenia, Italy, and the United States, as well as two universities located in Ecuador and Chile.
+All SEK International Institution schools are officially recognized worldwide, with 26 schools currently established in countries across the globe, including Spain, Chile, Guatemala, Hungary, Panama, Colombia, Costa Rica, Ecuador, Paraguay, Dominican Republic, South Africa, United Kingdom, Mexico, Italy, Romania, Portugal and the United States, as well as two universities located in Ecuador and Chile, and a higher education center, located in Spain.

 In today’s society, with its seismic changes and immediate access to information, the concepts of teaching as transmission of knowledge and of the teacher as a transmitter of information lose their meaning.
 The scientific and educational revolution is in full swing, and SEK International Institution aims to be at the forefront, recognizing that today’s society demands new benefits from educational institutions and that innovative efforts that impact the cornerstones of education –teacher, student, curriculum, and social context– are needed.
 As a result, SEK emphasizes the importance of meaningful learning and takes into account the teaching/learning connotations that affect the educational practice.